hsuanyuehpeng/openvdb/README.md

   - t

 ## Buliding OpenVDB viewer/raytracer samples
+  - Viewer
+    - Make another project under the same solution and add *[D:\libs\openvdb\v3.2.0\source\openvdb\cmd\openvdb_view\main.cc]* into the project, where you see its the first include is:
+    ```
+      #include <openvdb/viewer/Viewer.h>
+    ```
+    - Add *openvdb* static lib project into your project reference (Proj.
+Properties -> Common Properties -> References -> Add New Reference...)
+    - You should be able to compile and run the viewer after this
     - According to [::nidclip](https://nidclip.wordpress.com/2014/02/25/compiling-openvdb-the-openvdb-viewer-on-windows-7/), the viewer fails to initialize the gl function pointers before calling for each thread.
 So add "glewInit();" to some blocks like this:

   ```
     Viewer